kevin2672/kevin2672/README.md

 - 👋 Hi, I’m @kevin2672
-- 👀 I’m interested in developing databases and ways to ease the reache of uploud data or dwonloud also import\export..
+- 👀 I’m interested in developing databases and ways of ease and speed-up the transformation of relevant information required instantly.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on databases, atomating processes and AI...
 - 📫 How to reach me ...
 Contact@banckloud.com